 Ensure You Eat Enough Vitamin C

-Vitamin C contributes to the normal collagen formation for the normal function of skin, helping us remain strong and healthy.
-Sometimes known as L-ascorbic acid, Vitamin C is water soluble, so it cannot be stored in the body and therefore needs replacing daily.
+Vitamin C contributes to the normal function of the immune system, helping us remain strong and healthy.
+Sometimes known as L-ascorbic acid, Vitamin C is water-soluble, so it cannot be stored in the body and therefore needs replacing daily.

 As an Australian business, we’re always willing to promote locally grown produce, so look out for the Kakadu plum in your local health food store – a native Australian fruit packed with Vitamin C!